Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Oncology (all tests, treatment)Lifetime freePrivate insurance

-Private medical insuranceNot needed~2,000 EUR/year
+Private medical insuranceNot needed~EUR 2,000/year

 Tessera Sanitaria is available already with the ricevuta